A brief introduction to what we at libcom.org mean when we refer to the state and how we think we should relate to it as workers.

 - The state: Its historical role - Peter Kropotkin - A classic anarchist text examining the state's role in society.

-- The state in capitalist society - Ralph Miliband - Excellent book analysing the nature of the state and how it cannot be used in workers' interests (not online unfortunately).
+- The state in capitalist society - Ralph Miliband - Excellent book analysing the nature of the state and how it cannot be used in workers' interests.

 - Capital and the state - Gilles Dauvé - More detailed libertarian communist analysis of the state.